dharmit009/Try-Hack-Me/PreSecurity/windowsFundamentals/windows.md

 # Windows

-The Windows Operating system has been around for almost 36 yearsthat is from 1985 to 2021.
+The Windows Operating system has been around for almost 36 years that is from 1985 to 2021.
 It has been the dominant operating system all over the world for home use as well as corporate use.

 There are various versions of windows some of them are as follows:
 1. Windows xp.